Parkinson disease (PD) is a movement disorder. It gets worse over time. PD is characterized by:

 - A specialized type of SPECT scan (DaTSCAN)

-Currently, there are no treatments to cure PD.
+There are no known treatments to cure PD.
 There are also no proven treatments to slow or stop its progression.
 Some medications may help to improve symptoms.
 Over time, the side effects of the medication may become troublesome.
 The medications may also lose their effectiveness.

 - Dopamine agonists